-Additional planning and building requirements may apply to developments within designated bushfire prone areas, in accordance with Schedule 2 Part 10A of the Planning and Development (Local Planning Schemes) Regulations 2015, SPP-3.7, the Guidelines, and the Building Code of Australia.
+Additional planning and building requirements may apply to developments and subdivisions within designated bushfire prone areas, in accordance with Schedule 2 Part 10A of the Planning and Development (Local Planning Schemes) Regulations 2015, SPP-3.7, the Guidelines, and the Building Code of Australia.

 If you are the proponent, you’ll be responsible for ensuring that the proposal complies with the relevant planning policies and building regulations.
 Certain exemptions and exclusions may apply.